Secrets of the 4-Hour Workweek

 results over efficiency—to overturn nearly all of the “rules” we let imprison us.

-SS: Since this is Transitions Abroad’s language-learning issue, and you’ve written about your methods for effective language acquisition on The 4-Hour Workweek Blog (www.4hourworkweek.com/blog),
+SS: Since this is Transitions Abroad’s language-learning issue, and you’ve written about your methods for effective language acquisition in the 4-Hour Workweek and Lifestyle Design Blog,

 please give us some pointers.